Corporate Governance Guidelines

 A director who has concerns regarding the performance or compliance of a Board member should bring such concerns to the Chairman of the Board and the Chairman of the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee will review the concern and determine whether to recommend action to the Board.
 If action is recommended to the Board by the Nominating and Corporate Governance Committee, the director against whom the concern is brought will recuse himself/herself, and the other members of the Board will, subject to applicable law, by a majority vote determine whether the director will remain or be removed from the Board.

 10. Board Compensation

 It is the general policy of the Board that Board compensation should be a mix of cash and equity.
 The Company’s officers who are members of the Board do not receive compensation for serving as directors of the Board.
 Non-employee directors receive compensation for serving on the Board, on Committees, and as Chairpersons of the Board or a Committee.
-Members of the Operating Committee are also compensated for their attendance at the operations review conducted by various departments of the Company.

 1. Scheduling and Selection of Agenda Items for Board Meetings